Charles D. Ravenel: Political career

 In 1972, Ravenel moved back to South Carolina after working on Wall Street.

 1974 gubernatorial election

 Ravenel's 1974 election platform to become governor of South Carolina, the “Program for Excellence in South Carolina," promised hope and change.
 His campaign was characterized as positive.
 He won a crowded Democratic gubernatorial primary and looked like a formidable general election candidate.
 But the South Carolina Supreme Court ruled that Ravenel failed to meet the five-year residency requirement in the Constitution of South Carolina.
 During the trial, Ravenel's decision to accept resident memberships instead of nonresident memberships at two separate clubs in Connecticut within the preceding five years was used against him.
 Ravenel was replaced as the Democratic nominee by the runner-up in the primary, Congressman William Jennings Bryan Dorn.

 1978 U.S. Senate election

-Ravenel was the Democratic nominee in the 1978 United States Senate election in South Carolina, but failed to unseat incumbent Senator Strom Thurmond.
+Ravenel originally planned to run for governor again in 1978, but was convinced by Vice President Walter Mondale in 1977 to run for senator.
+He garnered over 50% of the vote in the primary and became the Democratic nominee in the 1978 United States Senate election in South Carolina, but failed to unseat incumbent Senator Strom Thurmond.